youngboy/engine-docs/source/setup-virtual.md

 2. Configure and deploy the Engine proxy docker container.
 3. Send requests to your service – you're all set up!

-> NOTE: If using Node, we recommend running the Engine proxy as a sidecar as opposed to within a Docker container inside of a separate app / dyno.
-For sidecar setup, follow the instructions [here](setup-node.html).
+> NOTE: If using Node, we recommend running the Engine proxy with direction Web framework integration as opposed to within a Docker container inside of a separate app / dyno.
+For directly integrated setup, follow the instructions [here](setup-node.html).
 For all other platforms, the only available option is to run the proxy in a standalone docker container.

-_Interested in writing a sidecar for your platform?
+_Interested in writing direct web framework integration for your platform?
 [Get in touch](mailto:support@apollodata.com) with us!_

+For running on Heroku specifically, see our [Heroku Engine Proxy example repo](https://github.com/apollographql/engine-heroku-example).

 <h2 id="enable-apollo-tracing" title="Enable Apollo Tracing">1.
 Enable Apollo Tracing</h2>
 You will need to instrument your GraphQL server with a [tracing package](apollo-tracing.html) that matches your server platform.
 Engine relies on receiving data in this format to create its performance telemetry reports.